Cats & Dogs

 On average, free-roaming outdoor cats live significantly shorter lives than their indoor-only counterparts.
 The most common risk behaviors for suburban free-roaming cats include crossing roads, interactions with strange cats, eating and drinking unknown substances, exploring storm drains, and entering crawl spaces of other houses and buildings.

 Domestic dogs (Canis familiaris) can have a profound effect on an ecosystem not only through direct mortality of birds (which can occur) but also through fear.
 Dog walking can displace native ground and low-nesting bird species; conservation managers often ban dog walking from natural areas fearing that birds will see dogs as potential predators and abandon their natural habitats.
 Dogs roaming off trail can trample vegetation by scratching and digging, and loose dogs can kill birds through direct predation or indirectly.

-Keeping pets properly restrained or contained is good practice not only to keep your furry family members safe, but also protects wild bird neighbours.
+Keeping pets properly restrained or contained is good practice not only to keep your furry family members safe, but also protect wild bird neighbors.
 Pets should always be leashed and contained while supervised outside.
-Keeping cats indoors or in a limited-access environment (cattery or catio) not only protects wildlife, it is better for human health and the environment.
-It also keeps our cats safer while giving them access to the enrichment and stimulation of the outdoors, while safe from vehicles, poisons and predators such as owls, hawks, coyotes etc.
+Keeping cats indoors or in a limited-access environment (cattery or catio) not only protects wildlife, but it is also better for human health and the environment.
+It also keeps our cats safer while giving them access to the enrichment and stimulation of the outdoors, while safe from vehicles, poisons, and predators such as owls, hawks, coyotes etc.